realityforge/repackr/README.md

 ### On Naming and Versioning

-The artifacts are named the same as the artifacts in the original source projects except that the group is prefixed with `org.realityforge.` and the version is suffixed with `-b[build number]-[commit hash]`.
-The version may also have other build qualifiers such as `-BETA1`, `-stable`, `-RC1`, removed
+The artifacts are named the same as the artifacts in the original source projects except that the group is prefixed with `org.realityforge.` and the version scheme is different and usually based on build number.

-i.e. if the original Maven coordinates for an artifact are:

-    com.biz.mylib:mylib-core:jar:1.0.0-RC1

-Then a coordinate for a release could be

-    org.realityforge.com.biz.mylib:elmylib-core:jar:1.0.0-b16-6897368